Bil372Project/372_071_Edulity/mini-world-assumption.md

 list of school bus(es).

 EMPLOYEES works for one school.
-Employees can just be one of teaching stuff or DRIVER and teaching staffs can be both head of departments and teacher and they also have SSN.
+Employees can just be one of teaching stuff or DRIVER and teaching staffs can be both head of departments and teacher and they also have ssn.

 STUDENTs study in one school.
 Each student has at least one parent, name, birth date, birth place, and a unique id and  is in only one class,  has a list of dates which the student was absent, has a number of times he was absent, can ride a specific school-bus to and from home, and in one specific year between 1-8 and have grades.
 Each grade has a type of exam or homework.